Yu Cheng-hsien: Ministry of Interior

 Yu submitted his resignation on 19 March 2004 from his ministerial position to take the responsibility over the 3-19 shooting incident on Chen Shui-bian in Tainan City but was asked by Premier Yu Shyi-kun to stay.
 He resubmitted his resignation again on 4 April 2004 after the demonstration made by Pan-Blue Coalition over the result of the 2004 presidential election had come under control.

+Personal life

+Yu has a daughter, Yu Chia-chen, an electrical engineer who graduated from the California Institute of Technology and earned her doctorate from the Massachusetts Institute of Technology (MIT).